felixZmn/RaspiCam/README.md

 Welcome to RaspiCam!
 It's an university-motivated project to learn something about the [raspberry pi](https://www.raspberrypi.com/)
 ## Features
+* The camera transfers the image to a website
+* On the website you can control the camera direction
+* You can change the camera in vertical and horizontal direction
 ## Dependecies
+* Apache Webserver
+* Python-pip
+* Python PiCamera
+* Python RPi.GPIO
+* Python Numpy
 ## Installation
 ### **Hardware**
 * Raspberry Pi